ramzibou0735/aerial-autonomy-stack/README.md

 ## Part 1: Installation

 > [!IMPORTANT]
-> AAS is developed using a Ubuntu 22.04 host with `nvidia-driver-580` on an i9-13 with RTX 3500 and an i7-11 with RTX 3060—**note that an NVIDIA GPU *is* required for ideal performance**
+> AAS is developed using Ubuntu 22.04 with `nvidia-driver-580` on an i9-13 with RTX 3500 and an i7-11 with RTX 3060—an NVIDIA GPU *is* required for ideal performance
 >
 > **To setup the requirements: (i) Ubuntu, (ii) Git LFS and Xterm, (iii) NVIDIA driver, (iv) Docker Engine, (v) NVIDIA Container Toolkit, and (vi) NVIDIA NGC API Key, read [`PREINSTALL_UBUNTU.md`](/supplementary/PREINSTALL_UBUNTU.md)**
 >